Are you ready for some football? Tecmo Bowl football?

 Head's up!
 The NFL lockout may be over, but something even better is kicking off: a prototype of Tecmo Bowl for the Nintendo Entertainment System.
 So leave the $10 cups of beer and $15 nachos in the stands, and catch Nintendo football fever!

 Tecmo Bowl changed sports video games forever.
-At first glance, the game's offerings may seem basic and stripped down by today's standards, what, with a limit of only eighteen players on the field, four plays in the playbook, no official NFL names, and the exclusion of several teams like Philadelphia (sadly, no Randall "QB Eagles" Cunningham here).
+At first glance, the game's offerings may seem basic and stripped down by today's standards, what, with a limit of only 18 players on the field, four plays in the playbook, no official NFL names, and the exclusion of several teams like Philadelphia.

-Tecmo Bowl set the standard for all pick-up-and-play sports games to come, before the genre began getting weighed down by heavy simulation and even heavier announcers.
-As with Ninja Gaiden, Tecmo took a former and mildly successful arcade game and honed it for home release on the NES.
-The result was a game that threw out all realism and anted up the stakes with monster 100-yard passes, unstoppable end zone-to-end zone running plays, and zero fumbles but interceptions as common as completions.
+Tecmo Bowl set the standard for all pick-up-and-play sports games to come, before the genre began being weighed down by heavy simulation.
+As was the case with Ninja Gaiden, Tecmo took a successful arcade game and converted it for a home console release on the Nintendo Entertainment System.
+The result was a game that threw out all realism and anted up the stakes with monster 100-yard passes, unstoppable end zone to end zone running plays, and zero fumbles but interceptions as common as completions.

-Tecmo Bowl's genuinely naïve, yet unbelievably addicting, little package—divided into 1 ½-minute quarters and highly suggestive eighties halftime cheerleaders—made even me, the furthest thing from a jock, want to pass the pigskin until my thumbs hurt and I needed a Gatorade and fruit snack break.
+Tecmo Bowl's genuinely naïve, yet unbelievably addicting, little package made even me, the furthest thing from a jock, want to pass the virtual pigskin until my thumbs hurt and I needed a Gatorade and fruit snack break.

 Laces out, Marino!
 Laces always out!

-Tecmo Bowl is not necessarily designed for the obsessive sports fan, the kind of person whose very existence revolves around the statistics behind his or her hometown team.
-You know, the type of person who only shows passion with his life when he's phoning into a sports radio show to call someone a stupid idiot.
+Tecmo Bowl is not necessarily designed for the obsessive sports fan, the kind of person whose entire existence revolves around his or her hometown team.
+You know, the type of person who only shows passion in life when he or she is phoning into a sports radio program to call someone a stupid idiot.

-No, TB is largely for the rest of us ("the sane") who fondly recall those wonderful Thanksgivings growing up, playing touch football with cousins—for those of us who used to throw a Nerf football as high as we could for a crowd of kids to dive for in the schoolyard.
-Tecmo doesn't let rules and penalties interfere with the experience; TB represents a purity of the game, a digital preservation of seventh grade recess and those weekends of on-the-fly pick-up games, rolling around in a cold field of rain-slicked mud until the sun went down and you walked home filthy, exhausted, and happy.
+No, Tecmo Bowl is largely for the rest of us ("the sane") who fondly recall those wonderful Thanksgivings growing up, playing touch football with cousins—for those of us who used to throw a NERF football as high as we could for a crowd of waiting kids to dive for in the schoolyard.
+Tecmo didn't let rules and penalties interfere with the experience; Tecmo Bowl represents a purity of the game, a digital preservation of seventh grade recess and those weekends of on-the-fly pick-up games, rolling around in a cold wet field of rain-slicked mud until the sun went down and you walked home filthy, exhausted, and happy.

-Too scrawny a kid to play football in a league or on my school team, I played it safe and stayed with sissy European football.
-Soccer became my sport of choice because of my Cross Country running skills.
+Too scrawny to play football in a league or on my school's team, I played it safe and stayed with sissy European football as a kid.
+Soccer became my sport of choice because of my cross country running skills.
 I went for more breakaways than anyone else.
-(Never mind how those usually wound up with my kicking the ball so hard the thing would wind up going above the goalie—and the goal post.)
 If the other team's cover was too much, and I didn't have room to run, I knew I could pass the ball away to get defenders off me.
-If worse came to worse, I could always simply kick the ball like hell over on their end to make them scramble for it and let me catch my breath.
+If worse came to worse, I could always kick the ball like hell over on their end to make them scramble for it so I could catch my breath.

-Tecmo Bowl provided hours of safe late night scrimmages for me and many others, and it's really no mystery why gamers still talk about TB and TSB, why they hold tournaments around the country to this day, why ROM hackers update the rosters to reflect the current-day NFL, and why Tecmo has recently been reviving the franchise again—at its very core, Tecmo Bowl remains dedicated to the key principles of game-making: simplicity, playability, and fun.
+Tecmo Bowl provided me with hours of sheltered late night scrimmages.
+It's really no mystery why gamers still talk about Tecmo Bowl and Tecmo Super Bowl, why they hold tournaments around the country to this day, why ROM hackers update the rosters to reflect the current-day NFL, and why Tecmo has recently been reviving the franchise again—at its very core, Tecmo Bowl remains dedicated to the fundamental principles of game-making: easy-to-learn playability and instantly rewarding fun.
 Nada mas, nada menos.

 Having said all of that, it didn't take long until Tecmo Bowl fans found out how to game the system—game the game, so to speak.